mmarchetti/DirectIO/README.md

 ### Why use DirectIO?
 Two reasons:
 * Speed: writes are 40x to 60x faster than the Arduino libraries.
 Maximum output frequency is 2.66 MHz, vs 64 KHz for the Arduino libraries.
+When reading or writing multiple I/O together, even greater performance gains are possible.
 * Simple API: just create pin objects.
 Assigning to a pin performs a write, using its value performs a read.

 ### Comparison